PayU-EMEA/plugin_prestashop/README.md

 # PayU plugin for Prestashop since 1.4.4
 ``This plugin is released under the GPL license.``

-**If you have any questions or issues feel free to contact our technical support: tech@payu.pl.**
+**If you have any questions or issues, feel free to contact our technical support: tech@payu.pl.**

 PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history, and manage personal profiles.